nuvla/documentation/docs/docs/dave/nuvlabox.md

 cd deployment
 ```

-From there, the simplest way to install the NuvlaBox Engine is to use [Nuvla.io](https://nuvla.io), SixSq managed Nuvla service.
+From there, the simplest way to install the NuvlaBox Engine is to use [Nuvla.io](https://nuvla.io), SixSq's managed Nuvla service.
+But you can also use your own Nuvla service.
 You will find alternative [deployment instructions](https://github.com/nuvlabox/deployment/blob/master/README.md) in GitHub - e.g. on-premise and local Nuvla deployments.

 Before you can deploy on the RPi a NuvlaBox Engine, you need a *NuvlaBox UUID*.
 This ensures that the NuvlaBox is unique and belongs to you.
 To create a new NuvlaBox entry, following these steps: